Accessible Voting for Persons with Disabilities

-If you need assistance voting due to a disability you have several options for voting:
+If you need assistance to vote due to a disability you have several options:

-You can vote on a touch screen or other accessible marking device at the polls.
-Voting on a touch screen allows you to vote with minimal or no assistance and in secret.
-Federal and state law require accessible voting equipment to be in each polling place.
-Florida has certified accessible voting systems for use by persons with disabilities that meet at least 12 major categories of accessible standards.
+- Vote on a touch screen or other accessible marking device at the polls.
+Voting on a touch screen allows you to vote with little or no assistance and in secret.
+Federal and state laws require at least one accessible voting system to be in each polling place.
+Florida has certified accessible voting systems for use by persons with disabilities.
+The systems meet at least 12 major categories of accessibility standards.
 See section 301(a)(3) of the Help America Vote Act (Public Law 107-252) and section 101.56062, Florida Statutes.

-You can vote absentee from the comfort of your residence and have someone of your choice, other than your employer, agent of your employer or an officer or agent of your union, mark the choices or assist you in marking your choices on the ballot.
+- Vote absentee from the comfort of your home.
+In addition, you can have anyone of, other than your employer, agent of your employer or an officer or agent of your union, mark the choices for you or have the person assist you in marking your choices on the ballot.
 See section 101.661, Florida Statutes.
-If you are in an assisted living facility or a nursing home facility, you can receive an absentee ballot there, or you may participate in supervised voting if made available per section 101.655, Florida Statutes.
-Contact your county Supervisor of Elections for more information about this option.

 Polling Place Accessibility

 Federal and state laws require all polling places to be accessible for voting.
 (Voting Accessibility for the Elderly and Handicapped Act of 1984 (42 U.S.C. s.
 1973) and section 101.715, Florida Statutes).
 Counties are eligible to receive grant funds from the U.S. Department of Health and Human Services' VOTE Program to make polling places accessible to the disability community.
 Additional information about this program can be found on our HAVA webpage.